astropy/astropy/docs/development/pd/contributing_gitpod.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, let's say you stepped away for a while and you want to carry on working on
-your pandas contributions.
+your astropy contributions.
 You need to visit https://gitpod.io/workspaces and
 click on the workspace you want to spin up again.
 All your changes will be there
 as you last left them.